 Supporting a holistic, sustainable approach to healthcare for women and children

-After testing positive for HIV at a CMMB community awareness event, Hanani became depressed.
-However, with support and encouragement from CMMB staff, she enrolled in treatment and is now the proud mother of three healthy, HIV-free children including baby Helen.
-Hanani now helps educate hundreds of other HIV+ mothers in her community about caring for their children and managing the side effects of HIV treatment and co-infections.Learn More
+After testing HIV positive at a CMMB community awareness event, Hanani was depressed.
+However, with CMMB staff support and encouragement, she sought treatment and is now the proud mother of three healthy, HIV-free children, including baby Helen.
+Hanani now helps educate hundreds of other HIV-positive women in her community about caring for their children and living a full life with HIV.Learn More

 Help Us Increase Our ImpactDonatePartner With UsVolunteer